 What classes are you teaching next?

-Check out the classes and presentations section of my website--it has the most current information.
+Check out the classes and presentations section of our website--it has the most current information.

-I am also available for training/teaching/speaking engagements, either with your group or company or on a one-on-one coaching basis.
-In fact, some of my favorite long-time clients have worked with me in this manner--it's a lot of fun and we work out a plan just for you that meets your unique needs.
+Sarah is also available for training/teaching/speaking engagements, either with your group or company or on a one-on-one coaching basis.
 Get in touch if this is an arrangement you're interested in.

 Additionally, if you have a group of four or more individuals interested in training on the same subject, I may be able to create a class just for you!
 Let me know if this is of interest and let's make it happen!